Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Background

 \subsection{Population Model for Many Lenses}

-We aim to infer a population-level model that describes the statistical distributions for the properties of individual lensed quasars.
+We aim to infer a population-level distribution for the properties of individual lensed quasars.
 We are ultimately interested in a joint inference of the cosmological parameters governing the lenses, $\Omega$, and the distribution of lens mass properties.
 Joint recovery of these parameters is important when treating time-delay lenses in a hierarchical framework, as shown in \citet{TDCOSMO_IV}.
 In this work, we focus on constraining the hyperparameters, $\nu$, that govern the distribution of lens model parameters, $\xi$, through the conditional PDF: $p(\xi|\nu)$ (also referred to as the cPDF).
-We infer a hyperposterior, $p(\nu|\{d\})$ from a dataset of lens observations, $\{d\}$, using hierarchical Bayesian inference (HBI).
+We infer a hyperposterior, $p(\nu|\{d\})$ from a dataset of lens observations, $\{d\}$, using HBI.
 We are especially interested in our ability to recover the hyperparameters that govern the distribution of $\gamma_{\text{lens}}$, since recovery of this parameter is especially important for cosmography \citep{suyu2012cosmography}.

 To infer $p(\nu|\{d\})$, we start from Bayes' theorem:

 We infer $\nu$ from a population of k lenses.
 We introduce individual lens parameters $\xi_{k}$, and assume each lens provides an independent constraint.
 This allows us to break down the problem into constraints on individual lenses.